alenaporoskun/Projects/Python_projects/Corgi-s-personal-assistant/console_assistant/README.md

 │    └── README_ua.md

-Був розроблений персональний помічник для містера Коргі. Містер Коргі - помічник Санта Клауса.
+A personal assistant for Mr Corgi was developed.
+Mr Corgi is Santa Claus's assistant.
-Бо містер Коргі потребує програму, що допоможе з його обов’язками.
+Because Mr Corgi needs an app to help him with his duties.
-Містер Коргі:
+Mr Corgi:
-- Відповідає за книгу отримувачів подарунків:
+- Responsible for the book of gift recipients:
-1. додає,
+1. adds,
-2. редагує,
+2. edits,
-3. видаляє,
+3. deletes,
-4. шукає людей в ній.
+4. searches for people in it.
-- Зберігає та слідкує за списком побажань отримувачів подарунків.
+- Saves and monitors the list of gift recipients' wishes.
-- Може сказати у кого з них день народження через декілька днів.
+- It can tell which of them has a birthday in a few days.
-- Сортує файли.
+- Sort files.

-Всі команди нашого особистого асистента для пана Коргі:
+All commands of our personal assistant for Mr Corgi:

-- add-contact              - додати контакт
+- add-contact        - add a contact
-- edit-contact             - відредагувати інформацію про контакт
+- edit-contact       - edit contact information
-- delete-contact           - видалити контакт
+- delete-contact     - delete a contact
-- delete-phone             - видалити телефон з деякого контакту
+- delete-phone       - delete a phone number from a specific contact
-- show-contacts            - показати всі контакти в адресній книзі
+- show-contacts      - show all contacts in the address book
-- upcoming-birthdays       - показати список контактів, у яких день народження через певну кількість днів від поточної дати
+- upcoming-birthdays - show a list of contacts whose birthday is in a certain number of days from the current date
-- search-contact           - пошук контактів в адресній книзі
+- search-contact     - search for contacts in the address book
-- add-note                 - додати нотатку з автором, якщо він є в контактній книзі
+- add-note           - add a note with the author if it is in the contact book
-- show-notes               - показати всі нотатки з авторами та тегами
+- show-notes         - show all notes with authors and tags
-- search-notes             - пошук нотатки за словом або автором
+- search-notes       - search for a note by word or author
-- edit-note                - редагувати нотатку
+- edit-note          - edit a note
-- delete-note              - видалити нотатку
+- delete-note        - delete a note
-- sort-files               - сортувати файли по папкам
+- sort-files         - sort files by folder
-- exit                     - вийти з Помічника
+- exit               - exit the Assistant